 These are the Big Four (Deloitte, Accenture, IBM, PwC) and tier-two firms like Capgemini or Cognizant.

-Best for: Large organizations with $1M+ budgets, multi-year transformation roadmaps, and governance requirements.
+Best for: Large organizations with multi-stakeholder transformation roadmaps, formal governance requirements, and higher tolerance for coordination overhead.

 Specialist AI Agencies

-Smaller firms (5-50 people) focused exclusively on AI automation services.
+Smaller firms focused exclusively on AI automation services.
 Includes companies like arsum, boutique ML shops, and vertical-specific agencies.

 Challenges: Limited capacity (can’t handle 50-person rollouts), less brand recognition, may lack enterprise compliance infrastructure.